For the purpose of this article, I will define Operational Excellence as

 Knowing these reasons and keeping them in mind along the way has helped me greatly in achieving satisfactory results in the OpEx projects I have been involved in over the years.
 I hope the information in this article will help you too.

 9 REASONS WHY OPERATIONAL EXCELLENCE MAY FAIL

 1. The company leaders don’t know enough about Operational Excellence and they “start with OpEx” for the wrong reasons.

-Sometimes companies start Operational Excellence initiatives because “everyone is doing it” or because competitors invest in Operational Excellence.
+Sometimes companies start OpEx initiatives because “everyone is doing it” or because competitors invest in Operational Excellence.
 Similarly, local branches of a company are often forced to start with OpEx because the company headquarters has decided that’s the way to go.
 In such cases, organizations often don’t have the required knowledge, expertise and resources to start and get good results with OpEx.

 Lesson 1: Only start with OpEx if you are convinced that OpEx will give you good benefits and if you have sufficient OpEx knowledge, expertise and resources on board.
 Don’t know whether you’re ready yet or whether OpEx is right for you?
 Or do you need help with the preparation and/or implementation of OpEx?
 Look for reliable external partners!
 The lack of knowledge, expertise and resources within your own organization should never be a showstopper for the optimization of your processes.

 2. OpEx is often considered as a collection of tools rather than a culture